Thoughts of Katharine M. Briggs

-Some wars reflect mentalities, others hardly, and some not.
+Ralph Waldo Emerson's outlook.
 If you do not really like another, it may be stepped up so that you make wars, take prisoners, capture slaves, and then lord it.
-The very many wars fought by England probably reflect what it reflects . . . what could it be?
-It is a tricky problem, yet it stands to reason to keep utterly polite with a "stiff upper lip" like P. G. Wodehouses' butler Jeeves among latently very violent and quarrelsome people.
-Civil British manners have a background, suffice to say.
+England has been engaged in very many wars throughout the centuries, and many try to keep utterly polite with a "stiff upper lip" like P. G. Wodehouses' butler Jeeves, for whatever reason.
 [Wikipedia, s.v.
 "Military history of England", "Military history of the United Kingdom", "List of wars involving England", "List of wars involving Great Britain" and much else.]

 The New England philosopher Ralph Waldo Emerson found in his essay "Ability": "The nearer we look, the more artificial is their social system."
 "Heavy fellows, steeped in beer and fleshpots, they are hard of hearing and dim of sight.
 Their drowsy minds need to be flagellated by war."
 And, "When they [the English] have pounded each other to a poultice, they will shake hands and be friends for the remainder of their lives."
 He does not say how long such lives will be.

-Just how far Emerson advocates (prescribes) that the English need to be sent to war for their "drowsy minds"; or merely seeks to describe the mentality aptly, is not for me to say, at least not here and now.
+Emerson may not advocate or prescribe that the English need to be sent to war for their "drowsy minds"; he could merely try to describe English minds of the 19th centory.

-A look behind the scenes: Mistreating the Irish harshly and for long - how decent is that?
-It is unwise to consider the English and Irish good allies.
+The English and the Irish.
+It could be unwise to consider the English and Irish good allies.
 Englishmen in power and many accomplices sold a lot of Irish people as slaves.
 The Irish slave trade began when James II sold 30,000 Irish prisoners as slaves to the New World.
 His Proclamation of 1625 required Irish political prisoners to be sent overseas and sold to English settlers in the West Indies.
 By the mid 1600s, the Irish were the main slaves sold to Antigua and Montserrat in the Caribbean.
 Most of the early slaves to the New World were actually white.
 John Martin informs that hundreds of thousands of Irish people were transported on British ships bound for the Americas.
 The slaves included men, women and even the youngest of children.
 Whenever they rebelled or disobeyed an order, they were punished severly - and rather often to death.
 Being brusque is not as bad as that.